mohammedamer/weather-gadget/README.md

 # Weather Gadget

-A weather gadget using MagTag.
+A weather gadget using MagTag and CircuitPython.

 ![magtag](images/magtag.jpeg)